Basalt Ski Accident Lawyers

 Representing Skiers & Snowboarders Injured on the Slopes

-Basalt, Colorado is the last city people pass through on the way to some of the most popular ski resorts in the state and Roaring Fork Valley.
-As such, the city sees an inordinately high number of skiing, snowboarding, and snowmobiling accidents each year, especially during the winter season when tourism increases.
+Basalt, Colorado is a town centrally located to the most popular ski resorts in the state and the Roaring Fork Valley, in particular.
+Klein Frank, P.C. sees a high number of skiing, snowboarding, and snowmobiling accidents each year during the winter tourism season.

-At Klein Frank, P.C., we are here to help people who are hurt in skiing accidents on the slopes and at ski resorts around Basalt.
-We have a law office on Market Street, making consultations and meetings convenient.
-As a local law firm, we are also already familiar with ski resorts and recreation areas in the region, the accidents that may happen at those locations, local law enforcement and medical clinics that may assist with investigations, and so forth.
+At Klein Frank, P.C., we are here to help people who are hurt in skiing accidents on the slopes and at ski resorts around Basalt, Aspen, Vail and Avon.
+We have a law office in Willets, making consultations and meetings convenient.
+As a local law firm, we are also already familiar with ski resorts and recreation areas in the region, the accidents that may happen at those locations, local law enforcement and medical clinics that may assist with investigations.
+Beth Klein’s family has been skiing in Colorado

 - Ski Cooper